1490

 Please refer to the Australian Government website for more details.

 Students are required to complete at least one Public Relations internship.
-The School of Humanities, Languages and Social Science has long-term partnerships with PR houses and consultants and organisations with PR needs in the commercial, political and community fields.
+The School of Humanities, Languages and Social Science has long-term partnerships with Public Relations (PR) houses and consultants and organisations with Public Relations (PR) needs in the commercial, political and community fields.
 Many students who complete the internships are offered ongoing work in the area.

 Our public relations and communications graduates find work in the corporate, government and not-for-profit sector.
 You will be equipped to work as a communications officer, an events manager, social media manager and public relations consultant in a range of industries, with graduates currently working in the mining, agricultural, education, cultural industries, advertising, and community care sectors, among many others.
 Our internship program ensures students are matched with industry partners in their final study year, with many securing work with that industry placement once they complete their degree.